ProfessorAkram/Unity-Programming/docs/unity-new-input-system.md

 For smooth 3D turns, we use **Spherical Linear Interpolation**, or **Slerp**.
 - Slerp operates along the **surface of a sphere**, smoothly rotating one direction toward another.
 - It ensures the object takes the **shortest rotational path**, creating natural, realistic turns.
-- In Unity, `Vector3.Slerp(currentDirection, targetDirection, t)` or `Quaternion.Slerp(currentRotation, targetRotation, t)` are commonly used.
+- In Unity, `Vector3.Slerp(currentDirection, targetDirection, time)` or `Quaternion.Slerp(currentRotation, targetRotation, time)` is commonly used.
 - By repeatedly applying Slerp in `FixedUpdate()`, we can rotate a vehicle gradually while still respecting physics-based movement.

+Before we interpolate, we need to know **where the object is facing**.
+In a vehicle or character controller:
+- The **target direction** is the **player input**, calculated from the input vector (e.g., _inputVector converted to a Vector3).
+- This target vector represents the **desired forward direction** in world space.

+Slerp will then **rotate the object’s current forward** toward this target vector over time, producing smooth turns instead of instant snapping.

+In Unity, the forward direction is accessed using **`transform.forward`**:
+- Every GameObject has a **Transform**, which defines its **position**, **rotation**, and **scale**.
+- `transform.forward` is a **vector pointing along the object’s Z-axis** in world space, taking into account its current rotation.
+- By assigning a new value to `transform.forward` using `Slerp`, we **gradually update the object’s facing direction**, moving smoothly from the current orientation toward the target direction.

 #### 8. **Update** Rotation on `FixedUpdate()`
-- Implment `Slerp` to create smooth turning
+- Implement `Slerp` to create smooth turning

   ```csharp
           if (moveDirection.sqrMagnitude > 0.01f)